AlannaBurke/halfdocs/docs/docs/shelters.md

-# Philadelphia Shelters & Clinics
+# Shelters & Clinics
+# Philadelphia
 ## Philadelphia Animal Care and Control Team (ACCT Philly)
 ACCT Philly is the region’s largest open admission animal care and control service provider, serving the City of Philadelphia by contract, taking in nearly 20,000 animals a year.
 <details>